 If you are visiting Munich and/or Berlin with your child, you may also want to buy a combi-ticket which includes Gardaland and a number of other attractions.
 Legoland, near Munich, is included for example.

-Newsflash: We will have to update this list of Italian amusement parks in 2020.
+We will have to update this list of Italian amusement parks in 2021.
 Gardaland is currently building a Legoland Waterpark, the first of its kind in Europe.
+The new park will be accessible from within Gardaland with a combi ticket; there will not be separate Italian amusement parks.
 Presumably, like Legoland, it will be most suitable for children aged 10 and under.
+Check it out here.

 Parco Natura Viva